RuiTung/my-new-app/README.md

 ### This embedded map is based on the Simple Map Kit - a versatile and lightweight toolkit for building a simple web map.
 &nbsp;

-It has two main layers: *DataBC Layers: Special Protection Areas - All - Colour Filled* and *WMS layers: Forest Development Units ( 1417 )*, as well as a bonus layer: *DataBC Layers: Ranges - Goldfish (GC) - Colour Themed*.
+It has two main layers: *DataBC Layers: Special Protection Areas - All - Colour Filled* and *WMS layers: Forest Development Units ( 1417 )*, as well as two bonus layers: *DataBC Layers: Ranges - Goldfish (GC) - Colour Themed*, and *Invasive Alien Plant Biological Control Agent Monitoring Area ( 4138 )*

 &nbsp;